Pay nothing up front

 If you’ve ever been in the care of a Local Authority, you may be eligible for £250 for study-related costs.

-You could access financial support towards study costs incurred as a result of your disability.
+You could access financial support towards study costs incurred due to your disability.

-If you identify as being from a Black background, you could study a full OU qualification for free.
+If you identify as being from a Black background, you could study a full qualification for free.

 If you’re a UK resident who’s been displaced from your homeland or place of residence for political, economic, ethnic, environmental, or human rights pressures, you could be eligible to study for free.